 During ground combat, there could be one larger guy who's like the leader of the assault or something.
 Just a visual effect to show off the troops better.

 Bonuses for armor material, armor type, weapon and forcefield are just added together to make some kind of combat value which is added to a dice roll.
 Here my Psilon troops are equipped with Neutronium(+30), Powered Armour(+30), Personal Barrier Shield(+30) and a measely Ion Rifle(+10).
-I only sent 5 guys, only were left standing after the Alkari had been wiped out.
+I only sent 5 guys, and only one was left standing after the Alkari had been wiped out.
 The ground combat engine is pretty simple.
 Not a lot of depth, but perhaps there shouldn't be, because then you'd start expecting things like tanks and realism creep.

 With the current system in MoO1 my main gripe is that millions of people just upgrade magically even of they're on route.
 40 million guys getting armor, weapons and shields must cost quite a bit of BC.
 Perhaps the 'stack' combat engine could be used to make ground combat deeper.
 The troopers could stack just like ships, and maybe be designed like ships (but with a lot less meat)... but it means a lot extra (possibly unnecessary) complexity, building the trooper stacks etc. However, it does bother me that you send millions of troops into battle.
 It seems more likely that 10% of the population are elite soldiers, and the rest are collateral/support.